How to Throw a Squatted Dance Party – Anonymous (2018)

 We Won This Round: The Cancún WTO Ministerial Summit – Lesley Adams (2003)

-1990-2010, Blockade/Barricade, Capitalism, Date, Defining the Enemy, Disruptive Spaces, Institutions, Occupation, Sabotage/Ecotage, Subjects Redefined, Tactics of Disruption, The 'Natural World'
+1990-2010, Blockade/Barricade, Date, Defining the Enemy, Disruptive Spaces, Imperialism, Institutions, Occupation, Sabotage/Ecotage, Subjects Redefined, Tactics of Disruption, The 'Natural World', The Bourgeoisie

 This piece was written by an activist at the 2003 ministerial conference of the World Trade Organization in Cancún.
 Over 10,000 protesters from around the world took action throughout the summit, occupying a building, conducting marches, disrupting the opening ceremony, using bolt cutters to break down barriers, and employing other direct action tactics.
 Activists faced the challenge of integrating different cultures, who each had their own organizing methods, social relations, and disruptive tactics.
 Many of the activists were farmers, who were protesting the globalist free trade policies that they argued had privileged multinational businesses at the detriment of their livelihoods.
 This was shown by one farmer, Lee Kyung Hae, who stabbed himself as an act of sacrifice, expressing, “WTO kills farmers.
 I am taking my life so that others can live.”